 TOP 6 PLASMA CUTTERS – COMPARISON TABLE

-If you want to flourish in the welding and mechanical works, this can be your best plasma cutter; it comes with a complete package, including a carrying case, eye shields, standard, and fine cut consumables.
+If you want to flourish in welding and mechanical works, this can be your best plasma cutter; it comes with a complete package, including a carrying case, eye shields, standard and fine cut consumables.

 You do not need to worry about the voltage as it can automatically adjust between 11 to 250 volts.
 The Torch is also very ideal; you will not feel any issue is handling it as the edges are fine and user-friendly.
 It comes with high power capability and can cut thick metals, making the welding and designing process easier.